 Do you want to compete?
 Click here to

 read the rules and regulations!

 Submissions should be written in the form of an analytical or critical paper that raises thought-provoking questions.
 For example, potential essay topics might include: the applications of a scientific approach or a new technology to address specific human rights concerns; an analysis of synergies between human rights obligations and the social responsibilities of scientists, engineers and/or health professionals; or the ways in which full implementation of the right to enjoy the benefits of scientific progress may influence realization of other human rights.
 These examples are only provided to spark ideas: students are encouraged to write essays that reflect their own ideas, interests, and insights.

 Prizes will be awarded in the following categories: 1) Undergraduate student and 2) Graduate student.

-The winning students will be recognized at the July 2017 meeting of the AAAS Science and Human Rights Coalition.
+The winning students will be recognized at the July 2018 meeting of the AAAS Science and Human Rights Coalition.
 Winners of the competition will receive a year of membership in AAAS and a one-year subscription to Science, as well as a travel stipend to attend the Coalition’s meeting, generously provided by the AAAS-Andrew M. Sessler Fund for Science, Education, and Human Rights.
 Students who receive prizes will be asked to support AAAS stewardship of the Sessler Fund by providing feedback about their experience in the competition.
-The winning essays will be considered for publication in Professional Ethics Report, a quarterly publication of the AAAS Scientific Responsibility, Human Rights and Law Program.
+The winning essays will be considered for publication by the AAAS Scientific Responsibility, Human Rights and Law Program.

 How to Enter